dlintec/k-meteor-dev/README.md

 Install & Run
 =============

 The meteor development environment works on Linux, Mac, and Windows.
-It can be installed with the scripts included in the following the instructions for each platform or manually configured through the commands described in the "Manual configuration" section of this document.
+It can be installed with the following instructions for each platform or manually configured through the commands described in the "Manual configuration" section at the end of this document.

 Linux:
 --------------------

-a) Download and Install Docker for your platform:
+a) Download and Install Docker for your linux distro:

 - <a href="https://docs.docker.com/engine/installation/linux/" target="_blank">Docker for desktop Linux Installation</a>